WebOrigami/docs/src/markdown/egret/index.md

   - this.html: this keyword
 ---

-Egret is a content pipeline construction kit.
+Egret is a content transformation kit.
 You can use it to make:

 - web sites/apps
 - documentation sites